surma/surma.dev/content/things/ditherpunk.md

   </figure>
 </section>

 For a long time now, however, we have had 8 bits per channel per pixel, allowing each pixel on your screen to assume one of 16 million colors.
-With HDR and wide gamut on the horizon, things are moving even further away to ever requiring any form of dithering. _But I like the way it looks,_ and Obra Dinn rekindled that love for me.
-Knowing a tiny bit about dithering from my work on [Squoosh], I was especially impressed with Obra Dinn’s ability to keep the dithering stable while I moved and rotated the camera through 3D space.
+With HDR and wide gamut on the horizon, things are moving even further away to ever requiring any form of dithering.
+And yet Obra Dinn used it anyway and rekindled a long forgotten love for me.
+Knowing a tiny bit about dithering from my work on [Squoosh], I was especially impressed with Obra Dinn’s ability to keep the dithering stable while I moved and rotated the camera through 3D space and I wanted to understand how it all worked.

-> **Note**: As it turns out, Lucas Pope put extensive work into finding a way to make his dithering visually stable.
-He wrote about his attempts in a [forum blog post][dukope dithering], which features some of the dithering techniques in this article.
+As it turns out, Lucas Pope wrote a [forum blog post][dukope dithering] where he explains which dithering techniques he uses and how he applies them to 3D space.
+He put extensive work into making the dithering stable wrt camera movements and I can only recommend giving that forum post a read, as it kicked me down the rabbit hole, which this blog post tries to summarize.

 ## Dithering
 ### What is Dithering?

 According to Wikipedia, “Dither is an intentionally applied form of noise used to randomize quantization error”, and is a technique not only limited to images.
-It is actually a technique used to this day on audio recordings, but that is a rabbit hole to fall into another time.
-Let’s dissect this in the context of images.
+It is actually a technique used to this day on audio recordings, but that is yet another rabbit hole to fall into another time.
+Let’s dissect that definition in the context of images.
+First up: Quantization.

 ### Quantization

+Quantization is the process of mapping a large set of values to a smaller set of values.
+For the remainder of this article, I am going to use two images as examples:

 <figure>
   <img loading="lazy" width="400" height="267" src="./dark-original.png" class="pixelated demoimage">